Ladies & Gentlemen: The Best of George Michael

 Ladies & Gentlemen: The Best of George Michael is the first compilation album by George Michael, released on 9 November 1998.
-The collection of 29 songs (28 on the North American release) is separated into two-halves, with each CD of the double set containing music of a particular theme and mood.
+The collection of 29 songs (28 on the North American release) is separated into two halves, with each CD of the double set containing music of a particular theme and mood.
 The first CD, titled "For the Heart", predominantly contains Michael's hit ballads, while the second CD, "For the Feet", comprises mostly his popular dance tunes.
-A DVD release also titled Ladies & Gentlemen: The Best of George Michael followed in 1999, featuring 23 music videos from Michael's career.
-After his death in December 2016, it was revealed by Michael's friend Geri Halliwell on The One Show that all of the British profits from the album went to the charity Terrence Higgins Trust.
+A DVD release, also titled Ladies & Gentlemen: The Best of George Michael, followed in 1999, featuring 23 music videos from Michael's career.
+After his death in December 2016, it was revealed by Michael's friend Geri Halliwell on The One Show that all of the British profits from the album went to the charity Terrence Higgins Trust, of which Michael was a patron.

 Background and production

 Ladies & Gentlemen is notable for containing a large number of compilation tracks and duets that have not previously appeared on a George Michael album, including his US and UK number-one duet with Aretha Franklin, "I Knew You Were Waiting (For Me)", previously available on Franklin's 1986 album Aretha; "Desafinado", the duet in Portuguese with Brazilian singer Astrud Gilberto; and the Elton John duet "Don't Let the Sun Go Down on Me", from John's 1993 album Duets.
 Most of the tracks are in their full, original album versions.
 "Careless Whisper" is the single version, "A Different Corner" was remixed for this compilation, "Fantasy" is the original 1990 version (not the "Fantasy 98" remix which appeared on the "Outside" singles in the same period).
 "I Want Your Sex" is presented as "Part II – Brass in Love" only, without the more widely publicized "Part I – Lust" section and "Monkey", which was included on the US and Japanese editions, is presented as the single version remixed by Jimmy Jam and Terry Lewis in the US edition.

 Ladies & Gentlemen was released by Sony Music Entertainment as a condition of Michael severing his contractual ties with the label amid a great deal of acrimony and publicity prior to the release of Older in 1996.
 However, singles from Older do appear on this compilation.
 Michael would later return to Sony to release his 2004 album Patience.